PGY2: Ambulatory Care (UC Medical Center)

 National Matching Service (NMS) Code: 560965

-Number of positions (2021-2022): 1
+Number of positions (2024-2025): 1

-PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
-Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.
+PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency training to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives for advanced practice areas.
+Residents who successfully complete PGY2 residency programs are prepared for advanced patient care or other specialized positions, and board certification in the advanced practice area, if available.

 The purpose of the ASHP-accredited PGY2 Ambulatory Care Pharmacy Residency at the University of Cincinnati Medical Center is to develop the knowledge, attitudes, and skills necessary to become a successful Clinical Pharmacy Specialist in Ambulatory Care.
-The program offers the ability to provide pharmaceutical care to a broad scope of ambulatory medicine patients.
+The program offers the ability to provide pharmaceutical care to a broad scope of Ambulatory Medicine patients.

-Program requirements
+Program Requirements

 Requirements for entrance into the PGY2 Ambulatory Care Pharmacy Residency align with the ASHP Standards of Accreditation for PGY2 residencies and include: